Introduction

 The company said that it would migrate OVO Mobile subscribers on its network supply deal with Optus.
 This process is expected to take not more than 4 months.

 O’Connell said that he is pleased with how their business has performed in the 2nd half of the financial year despite the challenges the world is facing currently.
 He is delighted to be able to say that they are on track to achieve their FY2020 goals.
-The telecom company says that it is expecting to report earnings before interest, taxes, depreciation and amortisation (EBITDA) between $33 million to $39 million.
+The telecom company says that it is expecting to report earnings before interest, taxes, depreciation and amortization (EBITDA) between $33 million to $39 million.